 - Write your final text using the word processor or similar app on a computer, tablet, or mobile phone. - Use a larger font in bold for the headline and a different, smaller one for the lead-in. - Choose a different font for the body of the text.
 Include the byline (your name) and the date of the text after the headline and the lead-in. - Online articles can have tags to help people find them more easily.
 Examples: #sustainability, #SDG.
 Create three tags for your news article. - Don't forget to save your text. - Talk to your teacher and classmates about ways to share your productions online.
 One suggestion is to create a class website and upload all news articles there.

-- Read this excerpt from the introduction written by David Orr to the book Sustainable Education.
-Then, explore the concept of education presented.
-Write in your notebook. - [...] he proposes an Education that sustains the "whole person spirit, heart, head and hands [...]"
+[...] he proposes an Education that sustains the "whole person - spirit, heart, head and hands [...]"

 STERLING, Stephen.
 Sustainable Education.
 Schumacher Briefings 6.
 Devon, UK: Green Books, 2001, p.
 8.